CtrlK

 Workflow Clarity

-The 4-step workflow is listed but lacks validation checkpoints—there's no guidance on testing animations, checking performance metrics, or verifying rendering across browsers.
+The 4-step workflow provides a reasonable sequence but lacks validation checkpoints—there's no mention of testing animations, checking performance metrics, or verifying rendering across browsers.
 For a skill involving DOM manipulation and performance-sensitive operations, the absence of any verification step is a gap.

 2 / 3